ishara66/ishara66/README.md

 - Update the host file to include the private IP address of the machine you wish install and configure ELK in.
 - Run the playbook, and navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
+Which file is the playbook?
 Where do you copy it?
 /etc/ansible/roles/filebeat-playbook.yml

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 You must update the hosts file in the etc/ansible directory.
 By adding the private ip address of the specific machine or machines you wish to install ELK or Filebeat on.

-- _Which URL do you navigate to in order to check that the ELK server is running? http://40.86.81.132:5601/app/kibana
+Which URL do you navigate to in order to check that the ELK server is running? http://40.86.81.132:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._